nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   &nbsp;

- The current episode you are watch of the show friends will be updated to 10.
+ The current episode you are watch of the show Friends will be updated to 10.

  > **[NOTE]**